 A do not intubate order is indicated when a person has decided not to have efforts towards mechanical ventilation performed if they cease breathing.

 Review the order of next of kin:

-When a patient is approached with end-of-life issues, it is important to understand that a patient with decision-making capacity has the constitutional right to be free of bodily invasion and as such can refuse medical care, even if it results in their death.
+When a patient is approached with end-of-life issues, it is important to understand that a patient with decision-making capacity has the constitutional right to be free of bodily invasion and can refuse medical care, even if it results in their death.
 Regarding decision-making capacity, the complexity of this topic is out of the scope of this learning module, but it is typically determined by a physician that can assess a patient’s understanding, expression of a choice and its consequences, and reasoning.
 Once a physician determines a patient is capable of sound understanding and reasoning, the patient is said to have decision-making capacity and can make their own healthcare decisions.
-If a patient cannot make their own healthcare decisions, and there is no advanced directives to guide treatment, then a surrogate decision-maker must be utilized.
-A surrogate decision-maker that is not appointed within the advanced directives is typically selected from a family member, and in the following order of next of kin: Spouse, adult child or a majority of the adult children reasonably available, parents of the patient, siblings of the patient, and finally the nearest living relative.
-It should be noted that this order of next of kin varies by state, but in general, the above mentioned next of kin order is commonly used.
+If a patient cannot make their own healthcare decisions, and there are no advanced directives to guide treatment, then a surrogate decision-maker must be utilized.
+A surrogate decision-maker that is not appointed within the advanced directives is typically selected from a family member, and in the following order of next of kin: Spouse, adult child, or a majority of the adult children reasonably available, parents of the patient, siblings of the patient, and finally the nearest living relative.
+It should be noted that this order of next of kin varies by state, but in general, the next of kin order is commonly used.